collapsed-stacks/startups/questions/410/where-to-find-a-top-designer-for-a-startup.md

 - tagged: `hiring`, `design`
 - score: 4

-<p>It's really hard to find a top designer.
+It's really hard to find a top designer.
 There's a lot of mediocrity out there.
 Budgets are a concern.
 Aside from 99designs, is there an alternative?
-What strategies have you used?</p>
+What strategies have you used?

 ## Answer 412